top of page

 I express a personal vision of a futuristic imaginary, dehumanized by the distancing in personal interactions, the automation of individuals, the lack of emotions, sensitivity, and the reduction of ethics.
 I address the impact on the physical, mental, and emotional health of users.

 The artists who have influenced my work are primarily Alexander Calder, Arman, and Raoul Hausmann.
-Researchers and theorists such as Raymond Kurzweil, Isaac Asimov, Aldous Huxley, Fernando Broncano, among others, have profoundly impacted my critical thinking.
+Researchers and theorists such as Donna Haraway, Raymond Kurzweil, Isaac Asimov, Aldous Huxley, Fernando Broncano, among others, have profoundly impacted my critical thinking.

 The materials I mainly use are silicon chips and hardware assembled with solder, industrial adhesives, wood, and epoxy resin, forming bodies that resemble humans.